CosmicFinisher/CosmicLexicon.Foundation/docs/integrated_documentation_overview.md

 ### Project Goal

-The goal of this project is to enhance the OpenEchoSystem.Core library by fixing errors, adding missing features, improving code comments, and expanding test coverage in the `src/` directory.
+The goal of this project is to enhance the CosmicLexicon.Foundation library by fixing errors, adding missing features, improving code comments, and expanding test coverage in the `src/` directory.
 This will result in a more stable, reliable, and well-documented foundation for other projects.

 ### Core Principles

-*   **System-Only Dependencies:** `OpenEchoSystem.Core` strictly depends *only* on `System.*` assemblies from the .NET Base Class Library (BCL).
+*   **System-Only Dependencies:** `CosmicLexicon.Foundation` strictly depends *only* on `System.*` assemblies from the .NET Base Class Library (BCL).
 No references to `Microsoft.Extensions.*`, other framework areas (e.g., `AreaX`), or third-party libraries are permitted.
 This ensures maximum portability, minimal external coupling, and a stable foundation.
-*   **Functional Grouping:** Components within `OpenEchoSystem.Core` are organized into namespaces and folders that mirror the functional context of their `System.*` counterparts (e.g., `OpenEchoSystem.Core.xIO` for `System.IO` related utilities).
+*   **Functional Grouping:** Components within `CosmicLexicon.Foundation` are organized into namespaces and folders that mirror the functional context of their `System.*` counterparts (e.g., `CosmicLexicon.Foundation.Transport` for `System.IO` related utilities).
-*   **Stability & Reliability:** Code in `OpenEchoSystem.Core` must be highly stable, well-tested, and performant, as it underpins the entire framework.
+*   **Stability & Reliability:** Code in `CosmicLexicon.Foundation` must be highly stable, well-tested, and performant, as it underpins the entire framework.
-*   **No Business Logic:** `OpenEchoSystem.Core` must remain free of any application-specific or business domain logic.
+*   **No Business Logic:** `CosmicLexicon.Foundation` must remain free of any application-specific or business domain logic.

 ### Key Features